What happens to a bank account in case of death?

 The bank no longer records any deposit or withdrawal transactions.

-Despite the blocking of accounts, these operations can still take place:
+Despite account blocking, these operations can still take place:

-• Transfer transactions from third parties (e.g. retirement pension where the paying agency has not yet been informed of the death)
+• Transfers from third parties (e.g. retirement pension where the paying agency has not yet been informed of the death)

 • Direct debit transactions corresponding to the various expenses incurred (by credit card, check or transfer, etc.) by the account holder before his death.
 These withdrawals are made within the limits of the funds available in the accounts on the day of death.